novix-sa/Pyplan/docs/User Guide/User Interface Designer.md

 In case of inputs widgets, depending on the type of input you need to make you can chosse among using **Pivot grids**, **indexes** or **selectors**

 ### Pivot grids

-These object can be used when you need to modif
+This object can be used when you need to modify information of an array directly on your model.

 For instance, in this example `market growth` information can be modified to simulate different scenarios, you may want to do this on your interface that is why it is presented as a pivot grid:
 ![enter image description here](http://img.pyplan.org/UI_pivot_input.png)

 By dragging dimension in the correct order and pressing <kbd>ok</kbd> you build your input interface.

-### Other input objects
+### Indexes as inputs

 There are other interesting input objects:`indexes` (dimensions) and `selector`.

 Indexes can be explicitly exposed on interfaces so that filtering  along dimensions is easier.